AndreaGottardi/eventer/README.md

 Utility for easy events handling

 ## Installing
-You can easy install it as a dependency for your project with nop
+You can easy install it as a dependency for your project with npm

 ```
 npm install eventer